-You cannot use a normal Myki card.
-Commuter Club Mykis are coded to be recognised as Commuter Club for future reloads and to manage refunds.
+A Commuter Club Yearly Pass cannot be loaded on to a normal Myki.
+Commuter Club Mykis are coded to be recognised as Commuter Club, to allow future reloads and to manage refunds.
 They do not incur the normal $6 card fee.
-You must purchase your Myki through the program.
+You can only purchase a Commuter Club Myki through the program.

-A registered Myki is allocated to a specific individual.
-Therefore it is not permitted to transfer it to any other individual at any time.
+Any registered Myki is allocated to a specific individual.
+Therefore, your Commuter Club Myki cannot be used for travel by any other person at any time.

-If a Commuter Club Myki is damaged, defective, lost or stolen you can apply for your Myki to be replaced.
+If a Commuter Club Myki is damaged, defective, lost or stolen you can apply for the card to be replaced.

-For more information about Commuter Club Myki you can download the Myki FAQ pdf (192 Kb).
+For more information about Commuter Club Myki you can view the Myki FAQ pdf (1.2 Mb).

 What if I already have a Commuter Club Myki?

-Once our payment clears with PTV, Passes are loaded electronically to your account within four (4) business days.
-You will need to touch on (or check it at a Myki vending machine) to load the pass from your account to your card.
+Passes are loaded electronically to your account around the 20th of the month.
+You will need to touch on (or check it at a Myki vending machine) to load the Pass onto your card.